NetSparkleUpdater/NetSparkle/README.md

 ## App Cast

 NetSparkle uses [Sparkle](https://github.com/sparkle-project/Sparkle)-compatible app casts _for the most part_.
 NetSparkle uses `sparkle:signature` rather than `sparkle:dsaSignature` so that you can choose how to sign your files/app cast.
-NetSparkle is compatible with and uses DSA signatures by default, but the framework can handle a different implementation of the `ISignatureVerifier` class to check different kinds of signatures without a major version bump/update.
-We hope to [add compatibility with edDSA/ed25519 signatures at some point](https://github.com/NetSparkleUpdater/NetSparkle/issues/62).
+NetSparkle is compatible with and uses Ed25519 signatures by default, but the framework can handle a different implementation of the `ISignatureVerifier` class to check different kinds of signatures without a major version bump/update.

+_Note: if your app has DSA signatures, the app cast generator uses Ed25519 signatures by default starting with preview 20200607001.
+To transition to Ed25519 signatures, create an update where the software has your new Ed25519 public key and a NEW url for a NEW app cast that uses Ed25519 signatures.
+Upload this update with an app cast that has DSA signatures so your old DSA-enabled app can download the Ed25519-enabled update.
+Then, future updates and app casts should all use Ed25519._

 Here is a sample app cast: